$K_1(Var)$ is presented by stratified birational equivalences

 In a different line of work: the study of $K_1$ of arbitrary exact categories properly began with Gillet-Grayson’s $G$-construction \cite{GG}, which provides an elementary description of its generators.
 This description was later refined by Sherman \cite{ShermanAbelian, ShermanExact} and Nenashev \cite{NenGen}, before culminating in Nenashev's characterisation of the complete set of relations for $K_1$ \cite{Nen0, Nen1}.

 The present paper unites the two lines of investigation by extending the $K_1$ results to a subclass of CGW categories known as {\em pCGW categories}.
 These include not only exact categories and varieties, but also finite sets, $o$-minimal structures, and definable sets.
 Our analysis leads to two alternative, complete presentations of $K_1$ applicable to a broad range of non-additive contexts.
-For varieties, our results show $K_1(\Var_k)$ is generated by subclass of birational equivalences we call {\em stratified} (for details, see discussion above Corollary~\ref{cor:BirIso}).
+For varieties, our results show $K_1(\Var_k)$ is generated by what we we call {\em stratified} birational equivalences.
+Informally, these are isomorphisms between dense open subvarieties whose complements are also isomorphic; in the reducible case, the open isomorphism induces birational equivalences on the irreducible components that meet the open subsets (see Section~\ref{sec:stratified}).
 We conclude with a broad range of interesting test problems exploring the implications.